 - III.
 Coverage.
 This Program shall apply to hiring by Airport Employers for all Airport Jobs, except for jobs for which the hiring procedures are governed by a collective bargaining contract that conflicts with this Program. - IV.
 Targeted Applicants.
-Referrals under the Program shall, to the extent permissible by law, be made in the order of priority set forth below.

-First Priority: Low-Income Individuals living in the e Project Impact A Area 1 for a at east one year and Sp pecial Needs Individuals ; and

-Second Priority: Low-Income Individuals residing in City.
+Referrals under the Program shall, to the extent permissible by law, be made in the order of priority set forth below. - First Priority: Low-Income Individuals living in the Project Impact Area for at least one year and Special Needs Individuals; and - Second Priority: Low-Income Individuals residing in City.